 Escaping to the coast is one of our favorite things to do on the weekend.
 Usually we head to Myrtle Beach, but this time we traveled about 30-minutes further south to a little place called Murrells Inlet.
 It felt like we stumbled onto South Carolina’s best kept secret.

 Did you know Murrells Inlet is home to the “largest and most comprehensive collection of American figurative sculpture” in the US?
 Or, that it’s South Carolina’s seafood capital?
 Or, that its state park is one of the top bird-watching areas on the East Coast?
 All this, plus it has beautiful beaches.

 Ready to pack your bags?
-Here is our weekend agenda for Murrells Inlet.
+Here is our full weekend agenda for Murrells Inlet.

 Huntington Beach State Park